 We are in the process of updating the online form on this website to support the reporting of complaints regarding seeds and other agricultural inputs.
 In the interim, please do not submit a complaint through the online form unless your complaint concerns livestock or poultry.
-To report a complaint related to seeds, please contact the AMS Science & Technology Program.
+To report a complaint related to seed purity, quality, labeling, certification, or Plant Variety Protection, please contact the Seed Regulatory and Testing Division.
 To report an antitrust complaint related to other agriculture inputs, including seeds, please contact the Department of Justice Antitrust Division’s Citizen Complaint Center.
-For additional information on the Federal Seed Act, please contact the AMS Science & Technology Program.
+To learn more about USDA efforts to promote innovation and fair competition in seed markets, please contact the Farmer Seed Liaison.

 Help Us Ensure Fair and Competitive Livestock and Poultry Markets

 Any information you provide is voluntary.
 Comments including vulgar language may not be processed; additionally, comments including implicit or explicit threats may be referred to the appropriate authorities.
 Other than contact information, please do not include any personally identifying information (PII), such as social security numbers or birth dates, in your comments.
 For any information provided, The Department of Agriculture (USDA) and The Department of Justice (DOJ) will follow their respective Privacy and Confidentiality Policies found at: USDA Privacy and DOJ Confidentiality.
 Packers and Stockyards regulations regarding confidentiality also apply: PSD Confidentiality.

 Note that if you do not provide your contact information, USDA and/or DOJ will be unable to contact you regarding your complaint or tip.